openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 > ### Weapons and Game Balance
 >
 > Open Legend often stresses narrative over balance, and this is especially true when it comes to weapons.
 Not all weapons will be perfectly balanced (just as they aren't in real life), and so some weapons will often see play more than others.
-For example, a character would have little reason to use a short sword over a long sword, mechanically speaking, because they are identical except that a long sword has the versatility of being used in either one or two hands.
-However, that does not mean that the narrative will never favor or require a short sword over a long sword.
-A newly formed thieves guild, for example, might not have the resources to equip everyone with long swords, so their low-level agents might be equipped with short swords.
+For example, a character would have little reason to use a shortsword over a longsword, mechanically speaking, because they are identical except that a longsword has the versatility of being used in either one or two hands.
+However, that does not mean that the narrative will never favor or require a shortsword over a longsword.
+A newly formed thieves guild, for example, might not have the resources to equip everyone with longswords, so their low-level agents might be equipped with shortswords.

 ### Properties